In this article:

-BoldGrid Crio has unique tools to create diverse WordPress Header layouts.
+BoldGrid Crio, our newest WordPress theme, has unique tools to create diverse WordPress header designs.
 You can drag and drop elements around and see the changes in real time with the Customizer live preview.

 Working with the Initial Header Layout

-Below is Crio’s initial header layout, there is one Section with two elements in it – Branding and Menu.
-Each section functions as a row, and each element in a section is given equal space in that row.
-So in this starting example, the branding would appear on the left half of the header and the menu on the right half.
+Below is Crio’s initial header design, there is one row with two elements in it – Branding and Menu.
+Since each row should add to 12, each element is given a value of 6 and therefore uses half of the row.
+So in this starting example, the Branding would appear on the left half of the header and the Menu on the right half.

-There are alignment arrows for the branding and menu and the alignment is relative to the column.
-This means aligning the branding to the right will result in it being right aligned from the center of the header, the right edge of it’s 50% column.
+There are alignment arrows for the Branding and Menu and the alignment is relative to the column.
+This means aligning the Branding to the right will result in it being right aligned from the center of the header, the right edge of it’s 6 columns.

-If you want your header centered, you will need to have the branding and menu in separate sections.
-First, you will need to remove the menu from its current section by clicking the red trash can icon to the right of the Menu dropdown.
-Now only branding shows in this panel.
+If you want your header centered, you will need to have the Branding and Menu in separate rows.
+First, you will need to remove the Menu from its current row by clicking the red trash can icon to the right of the Menu dropdown.
+Now only Branding shows in this panel.
 Click the center circle to align it in the middle of your header.

-Next, click + Add Section to create a new row.
-Click into the new Empty Section and then click + Menu.
+Next, click + Add Row to create a new row.
+Click into the new empty section and then click + Menu.

 Feel free to experiment with other configurations and alignments, there are many different layouts you can create with BoldGrid Crio’s advanced Customizer.

-Congratulations!
-You have completed the tutorial for editing the WordPress Header Layout for your BoldGrid Crio website.
+You have completed the tutorial for editing the WordPress Header Design for your BoldGrid Crio website.
 Next, you may want to change your header background.

 200+ Design Templates + 1 Kick-ass SuperTheme